 The road trip report continues: Here I am in full hiking regalia, ready to tackle what turned out to be a rather tough climb to a plateau overlooking Pueblo Bonito, the best preserved ruin in Chaco Culture National Historical Park.
 We stopped there on our drive from Santa Fe to Durango, Colorado.
 Off the beaten path, the park lies 21 miles off SR550, mainly down on a rattling dirt road through a desert of rolling hills.
 The sage brush is so grey I was amazed it grows there at all.

-Of all the hikes we’ve done so far, my boys still list this one as their favorite even though we did it in 90 degree heat and full sun.
+Of all the hikes we’ve done so far, my boys still list this one in Chaco Culture NHP as their favorite even though we did it in 90F degree heat and full sun.

-The ruins at Chaco Culture, especially Pueblo Bonito, look like an ancient fortress to me, and can really only be appreciated when you see their whole layout, which of course you can only do from above.
+The ruins at Chaco Culture, especially Pueblo Bonito, look like an ancient fortress to me.
+They can really only be appreciated when you see their whole layout, which of course you can only do from above.

-The Petroglyph Trail was almost a repeat of the one we had done at Chaco as we were navigating over boulders, inbetween rocks, and up and down stone steps, but at least we were in the shade on the way to the petroglyph panel,
+The Petroglyph Trail was almost a repeat of the one we had done at Chaco.
+We were navigating over boulders, in between rocks, and up and down stone steps.
+At least we were in the shade on the way to the petroglyph panel.

-as the trail hugged the mesa about 100 feet below the top.
+The trail hugged the mesa about 100 feet below the top.
 Then a step climb to the top and back baking in the sun, with lots of lizards skipping the hot rocks as we approached.

 But then again, they lived there, and daily life does create trash.
 Plus their trash helps archeologists figure out all kinds of things about them.
-That has me wondering what our trash might tell people a thousand years from now about us.
+That has me wondering what our trash might tell people a thousand years from now about us?